sunydepalpur/witr/README.md

 witr is successful if:

-- An engineer can answer "why is this running?" within seconds
+- A user can answer "why is this running?" within seconds
 - It reduces reliance on multiple tools
 - Output is understandable under stress
 - Users trust it during incidents